AlexLipp/autosampler/README.md

 ## Usage

 The algorithm is designed to be run from the command line.
-It takes as argument a DEM (in `.asc`) format, and a target area (in the units of `.asc` file).
+It takes as argument a DEM (in `.asc`) format, and a target area (in the units of `.asc` file):

-e.g., `python auto_catchments.py cairngorms_topo.asc 5e8` subdivides the DEM called `cairngorms_topo.asc` into sub-catchments greater than 5e8 m2 (500 km2).
-Thie image shown above is the output of this command.
+`python autosampler.py [path_to_dem.asc] [target_catchment_area]`

 The locations of the sample sites (in units of **model grid cells**) are saved to `sample_sites.csv` and a raster map of the delineated catchments is saved to `area_IDs.asc`.

-The DEM `cairngorms_topo.asc` is provided for testing purposes.
+### Example

+An example DEM from [North East Scotland, UK ](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021GC009838) is provided for testing purposes.
+The above image shows the output from subdividing this DEM into sub-catchments greater than 500 km2 in size, using the command:

+`python auto_catchments.py cairngorms_topo.asc 5e8`

 ## Algorithm Description